zhol0777/is-this-good/README.md

 DOES NOT WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS

-Starting off by selling fake Tealios with stolen Gateron top housing molds, JWK produces some of the smoothest linears available on the market, and a respectable range of tactile options.
+Starting off by [selling fake Tealios with Gateron top housing molds](https://www.theremingoat.com/blog/t1s?rq=t1), JWK produces some of the smoothest linears available on the market, and a respectable range of tactile options.
 Famous for producing the budget switch commonly referred to as “JWICK”s, and infamous for producing recolors of their base linear or tactile frequently for vendors who understand how much people like to color-coordinate their switches with the rest of their board.
 Their major flaw is that their tops tend to lend a particular “thin” topping out sound, and some enthusiasts mitigate against this by replacing the tops with those from Cherry MX switches.

 #### Everglide Aqua King/Water King